revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% endfigcaption %}
 {% endfigure %}

-On the left side is a panel summarizing all the parameters which appear in the log, with their mean estimate and their ESS (effective sample size).
-This last measure determines whether the chain has converged on the associated parameter: values above 200 are considered "good", whereas values below 200, highlighted by Tracer in yellow or red, indicate convergence issues.
+On the left side is a panel summarizing all the parameters appearing in the log, with their mean estimate and ESS value (effective sample size).
+The ESS of a parameter determines whether the chain has adequately sampled the associated variable: values above 200 are considered "good", whereas values below 200, highlighted by Tracer in yellow or red, indicate poor mixing.
+Explicitly, the ESS measures the degree of independence between samples and parameters with signatures of autocorrelation between samples are indicative of an inadequate sampler.

-Here we can see that the chain has converged on some parameters, but not others.
-In particular, it probably has not converged yet on the tree topology, as shown by the low ESS on the origin time (`origin_time`) and the ages of some fossil tips (`t[1]`, `t[9]` and `t[10]`).
+Here we can see that the chain has mixed well for some parameters, but not others.
+In particular, we see low ESS values for the origin time (`origin_time`) and the ages of some fossil tips (`t[1]`, `t[9]`, and `t[10]`).
+This may indicate that the MCMC sampler has not converged on the stationary distribution for these parameters, which are associated with the FBD tree.
+What this assessment reveals is that we did not perform enough proposals for these parameters.
+Thus, it will be important to run the MCMC for more generations (specified in the {% ref exercise_sampler_setup %} section) and/or increase the weights of moves applied to these stochastic nodes (e.g., the `mvSlide` applied to `origin_time` in the {% ref FBD-Origin %} section).
+For more details on diagnosing convergence of MCMC samples under the FBD model, please see the tutorial on [combined-evidence analysis in RevBayes]({% page_url fbd/fbd_specimen %}).

-{% subsection Summarizing the Tree %}
+{% subsubsection Summarizing the Tree %}

-We can now summarize the tree topology, branch times, and fossil ages from our MCMC sample that was saved to `output/bears.trees` using some built-in RevBayes functions.
+Once we are certain that our MCMC has effectively sampled the joint posterior distribution of our model parameters, we can summarize the tree topology, branch times, and fossil ages that were saved to `output/bears.trees` using some built-in RevBayes functions.

-> Run the RevByes executable.
-And be sure that the working directory is `RB_FBD_Tutorial`.
+> Run the RevByes executable, making sure that the working directory is `RB_FBD_Tutorial`.
 {:.instruction}

 The file `bears.trees` contains the trees and associated parameters that